Sigma Lambda Gamma

-Having expanded to more than 235 entities in less than thirty years, membership is open to any individual, who identifies as a woman or nonbinary, and who meets the membership requirements, regardless of religion, race, or nationality.
-Individuals may join through undergraduate chapters at a college or university, or after acquiring a college degree through an alumni association.

 History

+Establishment

-In the fall of 1989, a group of women met to form an organization that would empower women from every culture.
+In the fall of 1989, a group of women met to form an organization that would "empower women from every culture".
 By April 9, 1990, the University of Iowa Panhellenic Council officially recognized the organization as a sorority, which Sigma Lambda Gamma celebrates as its founding date.
-The five women who were instrumental in establishing the organization–Gloria Cuevas, Julieta Maria Miller, Maria Ester Pineda, Danell Marie Riojas, and Guadalupe Temiquel–are collectively referred to as the Five Founding Mothers.
+The five women who were instrumental in establishing the organization–Gloria Cuevas, Julieta Maria Miller, Maria Ester Pineda, Danell Marie Riojas, and Guadalupe Temiquel–are collectively referred to as the Five Founding Mothers (initially known as the "Lambda Ladies").
+The group received support in their establishment by fellow fraternity Sigma Lambda Beta which was established at the University of Iowa four years prior.
 A national headquarters was initially housed out of the Iowa Memorial Student Union moving to 900 West Penn Street in North Liberty, Iowa.
 They later moved to their current address at 1295 Jordan Street, Suite 3 in North Liberty, Iowa.
 Along with housing national records and staff, it was also home to the sorority's national biannual publication, La Mensajera.
 The Omega chapter was later established to recognize and pay respect to deceased sisters.

+F.I.R.M.
+Family

+In the early 1990s, following the establishment of Sigma Lambda Gamma, members of the sorority, along with Sigma Lambda Beta, Phi Beta Sigma, and Zeta Phi Beta, formed the First Inter-Racially Mixed (F.I.R.M) Family network.
+This network was created to embody a shared commitment to unity and mutual support across these diverse Greek organizations.
+Although Sigma Lambda Beta and Sigma Lambda Gamma share a historical connection and similarities in their founding processes, they are not constitutionally bound organizations.

+Withdrawal from NALFO

 As the sorority grew, Sigma Lambda Gamma's membership became more multicultural.
 In acknowledging this, the organization, which was a part of the National Association of Latino Fraternal Organizations (NALFO) from January 2001 to May 2010, left due to a desire for autonomy and due to its increasing multicultural membership.

+21st century expansion

 The sorority celebrated their 100th and 101st chapters simultaneously with the addition of the Theta Delta chapter at Columbia University and the Iota Delta chapter at Millikin University in 2010, having expanded to more than 100 chapters in twenty years.

 While chapters have always organized local programming on their respective campuses, Sigma Lambda Gamma later created the Education Foundation.
-The Young Women’s Leadership program was designed to promote confidence and leadership skills for middle-school aged girls.
+The Young Women's Leadership program was designed to promote confidence and leadership skills for middle-school aged girls.
 An emotional intelligence education program was also started up.
 Scholarships were later added to support members in higher education.
 In 2012, the Panther Dash For Education was developed to generate funds that will support scholastic achievement and leadership training.
 A virtual race, sisters are encouraged to participate in any run/walk event of their choice and then later upload it to media sites.